 A completely innocent situation can look like loitering with intent to commit prostitution.
 For example, a female under 21 may have been wearing provocative clothing and making conversation with males walking by because she wanted them to buy her alcohol.
 Or a woman may have been making eye contact with male drivers of passing cars because she enjoys being flirtatious, or was hoping someone would give her a ride home.

 Entrapment happens when a police officer induces a normally law-abiding person to commit a crime they otherwise would not have committed.
-Arrests for violations of Penal Code 653.22 PC are often made by cops operating undercover.
-This can trigger the California entrapment defense.
+Arrests often made by officers operating undercover.
+This can trigger the entrapment defense.

 Entrapment occurs only when a police officer behaves in an overbearing way-for example, by applying pressure, harassment, fraud, flattery, or threats.20